 - Results of elections : Committees, Commissions and other subsidiary organs

-Current composition and role of the Intergovernmental Committees and Councils (subject of updating after the elections held on 14 November 2013):
+The composition and role of the Intergovernmental Committees and Councils (subject of updating after the elections held on 14 November 2013):